1 Peter Bible Study Notes, Week 10

 Furthermore, on two occasions Sarah complied with her husband’s request to deceive a foreign king.
 (See Genesis 12:10-20 and 20:1-18, esp.
 Gen 20:13b) Abraham was worried that the kings would kill him in order to clear the way to his beautiful wife.
 Sarah must have been a stunner.
 Abraham asked Sarah to go along with the ruse that he was her brother and not her husband (Gen 12:11-13; 20:13b).
 This was a half-truth as Sarah was Abraham’s half-sister (Gen 20:12).

-Abraham’s motives appear to have been completely selfish.
-His only concern was for his own safety.
+Abraham’s motives appear to have been selfish.
+His main concern was for his own safety.
 He does not seem to have been concerned about his wife who was taken by foreign kings, twice (Gen 12:15; 20:2-3).
 The Bible is clear that on the second occasion Sarah was spared from being sexually violated by the king, but it is seems that she actually became the first king’s wife for a short time (Gen 12:19 cf 20:4-6).

 Sarah did not submit because Abraham was her master; she submitted because she wanted to protect her husband.
 Sarah, however, did not always go along with what Abraham wanted.
 For instance, Sarah wanted to dismiss Hagar and Ishmael, but this idea distressed Abraham.
 On this occasion, God said to Abraham (literally): “. . . in everything, whatever Sarah says to you, listen to her voice.”
 (Genesis 21:12b, translated from the Septuagint).
 In Genesis 16:2 it says that Abraham (literally) obeyed Sarah’s voice.
-The Greek word hupakouō used in this verse is a common word in the Septuagint (The Greek Old Testament) and the Greek New Testament and is usually translated as “obey”.
+The Greek word hupakouō used in this verse is a common word in the Septuagint (the Greek Old Testament) and the Greek New Testament and is usually translated as “obey”.
 Conversely, nowhere in the Genesis narratives of Abraham and Sarah does it actually state that Sarah “obeyed” her husband.
 “Nevertheless, the submission of Sarah to Abraham was a long-standing element of Jewish traditions.”
 (Jobes 2005:205)

-Peter also mentions that Sarah called Abraham her “lord”.
+Peter also mentions that Sarah called Abraham “lord”.
 The Greek word for “lord”, kurios, is common in the Septuagint and New Testament.
 Kurios is usually translated into English as “lord”, “master” or “sir”.

 I suspect that Peter’s use of “the holy women of the past” as examples was to highlight their faithfulness and trust in God, more so than their submission to their husband.
 Many Old Testament women showed great faithfulness to God and displayed considerable courage in difficult circumstances.
 An important part of Peter’s advice is for wives to do what is good, or what is right, and not to be afraid.